jaimemoralmillan/proyectoGestorCursos/README.md

 ## Tech

-Para su elaboración se han utilizado las siguientes tecnologías: //  For this project the following technologies were used:
+For this project the following technologies were used:
 - Laravel + Blade
 - JetStream Authentication
 - SQLite